-"They have two great defensive tackles (Guy Weber and Wayne Schmidt) and a middle linebacker (Tim Johnson) who is really a good football player," Kramer added.
+Schmidt) and a middle linebacker (Tim Johnson) who is really a good football player," Kramer added.
 "Their defensive line is much bigger than ours.
 If we had a big lunch, we might average 200."

-Austin, co-champion of the Texas Intercollegiate Athletic Association, compiled a 9-1 regular-season record, finished sixth in the final NAIA Division II poll and defeated Panhandle State (Okla.)
+Austin, co-champion of the Texas Intercollegiate Athletic Association, compiled a 9-1 regular-season record. finished sixth in the final NAIA Division II poll and defeated Panhandle State (Okla.)
 27-16 in the playoff quarterfinals.
-Jewell, No. 2 in the poll, is 11-0 after beating top-ranked Pacific better offense for us.

-Lutheran 19-14 in the quarterfinals.
+Jewell, No. 2 in the poll, is 11-0 after beating top-ranked Pacific Lutheran 19-14 in the quarterfinals.

 Austin uses a slot-I offense.
-"It's more of a spread," Kramer said.
+"It's more of a spread."
+Kramer said.
 "We don't have a true tight end.
 We feel it's an offense that opens things up more for us.
-We had two freshmen tight ends, and with the experience of our wide receivers, we felt this would be a
+We had two freshmen tight ends, and with the experience of our wide receivers, we felt this would be a better offense for us."

-Austin quarterback Larry Shillings completed 149 of 284 passes for 1,981 yards and 17 touchdowns during the regular season.
+Austin guarterback Larry Shillings completed 149 of 284 passes for 1,981 yards and 17 touchdowns during the regular season.
 His top receivers were Clay Oliphint with 51 catches for 728 yards and 10 touchdowns and Rory Dukes with 34 catches for 515 yards and three touchdowns.